echmet/HVL_MT/README.md

 ### Windows

-HVL_MT can be built on Windows using the [MinGW toolchain](http://www.mingw.org/).
-Additionally, the following CMake variables have to be specified manually.
+HVL_MT can be built on Windows using either the [MinGW toolchain](http://www.mingw.org/) or [Microsoft Visual Studio](https://www.visualstudio.com/).
+The following CMake variables have to be specified manually if you wish to use the MPFR library.

 - `XGMP_INCLUDES` - Path to the directory with GMP public headers
 - `MPFR_INCLUDES` - Path to the directory with MPFR public headers